 Good Answer Example:

-“I’ve managed multiple social media platforms, including Instagram, Twitter, Facebook, and LinkedIn.
-For a B2B brand, I focused on LinkedIn and Twitter, where we increased social media engagement by 60%.
-For a fashion e-commerce store, I led an Instagram and TikTok strategy that boosted sales by 25% through influencer partnerships.”
+“I’ve managed Instagram, Twitter, Facebook, and LinkedIn accounts.
+For a B2B brand, I focused on LinkedIn and Twitter, increasing engagement by 60%.
+For a fashion e-commerce store, my social media strategy boosted sales by 25% through influencer partnerships.”

 “I mostly use Instagram, but I don’t really work with LinkedIn or Twitter.” – The best candidates adapt their strategies across different social media platforms.